i2p/i2p.www/i2p2www/spec/common-structures.rst

 * For `Destinations`_, the Certificate may be non-NULL.
 As of 0.9.12, a Key Certificate may be used to specify the signing public key type.
 See below.

+* Implementers are cautioned to prohibit excess data in Certificates.
+  The appropriate length for each certificate type should be enforced.

 .. _Router Identities: #struct_RouterIdentity
 .. _Garlic Cloves: {{ site_url('docs/spec/i2np') }}#struct_GarlicClove
 .. _Garlic Messages: {{ site_url('docs/spec/i2np') }}#msg_Garlic